-Gackenbach: Is there a distinction between being (I like the term) "present to your experience," and the concept of "witnessing" while awake, sleeping, dreaming-twenty-four hours?
+EDITOR: Is there a distinction between being, I like the term, "present to your experience", and the concept of "witnessing" while awake, sleeping, dreaming - twenty four hours?

-Tart: Witnessing is a concept I'd be very happy to use.
+TART: Witnessing is a concept I'd be very happy to use.
 There are a number of ways to observe yourself.
-Some ways are biased or have built-in preferences.
-For exam-ple, lots of people observe themselves from their superego.
+Some of them are ways that are biased or have built in preferences.
+For example, lots of people observe themselves from their superego.
 Your superego has a listing of what is good and bad.
 It watches you and gives you a shot of anxiety when it thinks you are doing something bad.
-That's not what I'm talking about.
+That's a kind of witnessing, but it's not what I'm talking about.

 In the first place, superego witnessing is automated.
-In the second place it's not yours, it was conditioned into you by outside forces-society, your parents and so forth.
+In the second place, it's not yours, it was conditioned into you by outside forces - society, your parents and so forth.

-There's another kind of witnessing where you look at everything from a spe-cific point of view.
+There's another kind of witnessing where you look at everything from a specific point of view.
 For instance, you could get into some spiritual system that said, you should recite this mantra all day long and you will go to heaven or achieve bliss or something like that.
 So you are intellectually interpreting everything that comes in in terms of keeping the mantra as an organizing core.
-But you've still got a par-ticular point of view.
+But you've still got a particular point of view.

-Behavior therapy is a kind of self-observation, usually of a rather limited sort.
+Behavior therapy is also a kind of self-observation, usually of a rather limited sort.
 Write down every time you do a certain thing.
 It's a very specific kind of self-observation.
 The kind of self-remembering I'm talking about says, in the most abstract sense to be fully present to everything that happens and be fully aware of being present there.

-Gackenbach: So the "effort" aspect is not there?
+EDITOR: So the "effort" aspect is not there?

-Tart: There is an effort but it is a small effort.
-It's not much . . .
+TART: There is an effort but it's a small effort.
+It's not much of an effort to do it.
 The effort is to remember to do it, because what you discover is that you're constantly swept away by phenomena.
-Gurdjieff once put it that the idea we automatically have selfconsciousness must be a cruel joke played upon us.
+Guidjieff once put it that the idea we automatically have self consciousness must be a cruel joke played upon us.
 In point of fact, most of the time we are not fully conscious.
 I can say from my experience, unfortunately, it's true.
 Most of the time there's nobody home.
-Gurdjieff put it very strongly.
-We're machines; we're running on automatic.
-You know the East has a similar sort of idea that we live in samsara or maya.
-It's translated to mean the world isn't real, but that's not the correct translation.
+Gurdjieff, put it very strongly.
+Were machines; we're running on automatic.
+You know the East has a similar sort of idea that we live in illusion, usually that we live in samara or maya.
+It's translated to mean the world isn't real, but that's not the con correct translation.
 It's a recognition that we're constantly filtering our experiences through an automated psychological superstructure that distorts our perceptions of reality.
 In that sense we live in illusion.
 You know the thing that really amuses me?
-The East has the idea that we live in a state of illusion, but western psychology has the nuts and bolts of just how we live in illusion down to a very fine degree of precision.
-We know the way we construct what we call reality and we know about defense mechanisms.
+The East has the idea that we live in a state of illusion, but western psychology has the nuts and bolts of just how we live in illusion down to a very line degree of precision.
+We know the ways reality is constructed, about defense mechanisms.
 We just don't put it together somehow.
 We don't question our idea that we're conscious and have free will.

-Gackenbach: What about the new work in perception and imagery?
-It deals with the inner interplay at higher levels-one affects the other-it's not just that one is the other.
+EDITOR: What about the new work in perception and imagery?
+It deals with the inner interplay at higher levels of imagery and perception - one affects the other - it's not just that one is the other?